 - Snake River Housing: permanent housing for 136 families on 60 acres.
 Year-round staff offers the following programs and services:

 - Support and guidance for families and individuals dealing with such issues as drug and alcohol abuse, domestic violence, and parenting problems.

 - Recreation and education programs, including ESL classes, evening homework assistance, access to computer lab and public library, health clinics, youth leadership programs, and team sports activities.

 - Health assistance through partnerships with organizations like Medical Teams’ mobile dental clinic, WIC, and the YWCA of Walla Walla.

 - Orchard View Market: convenience store, fuel, laundry mat, and commercial kitchen.

 - Retreat House: offered for a small fee to visiting groups.

 - Mano à Mano: seasonal housing with 108 beds in 18 units on 6 acres.

-- Vista Hermosa Elementary: pre-K-6th grade education.
+- Vista Hermosa Elementary: K-5th grade education.
 Jointly funded by Prescott School District and Vista Hermosa Foundation to complement academic coursework with a strong before and after-school program, music education, and servant leadership training.
-During the 2011-12 school year, 112 children are enrolled with 22 staff.
+During the 2011-12 school year, 112 children were enrolled with 22 staff.

 - Summer Programming: to engage youth in productive activities during the busy summer months.
 The 8-week Camp Vista elementary program and the 6-week Summer Youth Program served over 150 students in 2011.

-- New Horizon Daycare: year-round care for children ages 1 month to 4 years old.
-As compared to other child care centers, New Horizon provides extended care from 6am-5pm daily and on Saturdays as needed.
+- New Horizon Center: year-round care for children ages 1 month to 5 years old.
+The center provides extended care from 6am-5pm daily and on Saturdays as needed.
 In 2011, an average of 63 children attended the center with 19 staff.